dotlang/language/README.md

 In the above examples `/core/sys, /core/net, /core/net/http, /core/net/tcp` are all packages.
 Each package contains zero or more source code files, which are called modules.
-Modules contain data and function definitions.
+Modules contain data structure definitions and function definitions.
+Each module can reference other modules to call their functions or use their data structures.

-##Lexical Syntax
+## Structure of source code file

+Each source code file contains 3 sections: import, struct and function.
+Import section is used to reference other modules that are being used in this module.
+Struct section is used to define data structures and constants.
+Function section is used to define function bodies.

 - **Encoding**: Source code files are encoded in UTF-8 format.
 - **Whitespace**: Any instance of space(' '), tab(`\t`), newline(`\r` and `\n`) are whitespace and will be ignored.
 - **Comments**: `;` is used to denote comment.
 It must be either first character of the line or follow a whitespace.
 - **Literals**: `123` integer literal, `'c'` character literal, `'this is a test'` string literal, `0xffe` hexadecimal number, `0b0101011101` binary number, `192.121d` double, `1234l` long.
 Also `true`, `false` are literals.
 - You can separate number digits using undescore: `1_000_000`.
 - **Adressing**: Functions are called using `function_name(input1, input2, input3)` notation.
 Fields of a struct are addressed using `struct_name.field_name` notation.
-Modules are addressed using `/` notation.
+Modules are addressed using `/` notation (e.g. `/code/st/net/create_socket`).
 - Each statement must be in a separate line and must not end with semicolon.

+## Variables

 ##Keywords
 Electron has a small set of reserved keywords: